rhdemo/demo4-dashboard/README.md

 After running npm start, open [localhost:3000/approve/](http://localhost:3000/approve/) (it may be running on another port).

+To enable the STORM button on the approve page, add `?controls` to the URL.
+It should only be available to one user doing approvals.

 ### Using a fake Microservice B

 There's a fake microservice B bundled with demo4-dashboard.
 To launch using it, prepend `NODE_ENV=test` to the `npm start` command like so: